The tulsa area’s most generous group of philanthropic leaders

 - Annual gift of $10,000 or more can be provided as an individual or couple

-The Tocqueville Society of Tulsa Area United Way was created in 1987 to foster, promote, and recognize voluntary community service and personal giving.
+The Tocqueville Society was established in 1987 in order to foster, promote, and recognize voluntary community service and personal giving.

-The Tocqueville Society bears the name of French aristocrat Alexis-Charles-Henri Clerel de Tocqueville, who came to America in 1831.
-Tocqueville applauded the voluntary spirit so characteristic of Americans.
+Tocqueville Society is named for French aristocrat Alexis-Charles-Henri Clerel de Tocqueville, who came to America in 1831.
+He lauded the spirit of voluntary action characteristic of Americans.

 Step Up Program

-The Step-Up Program was developed for individuals who contribute $3,000 to $9,999 annually and encourages a multi-year pledge to achieve Tocqueville status.
+The Step-Up Program is designed for individuals who annually contribute and encourages a multi-year commitment to achieve the Tocqueville status level.

-The Step-Up Program requires a minimum personal pledge of $5,000 to the current campaign, with a commitment to “step-up” personal giving to $7,500 to next year’s campaign and $10,000 by the following year’s campaign.
+The Step-Up Program requires a minimum personal pledge of $5,000 to the current campaign, with a pledge to step-up personal giving to $7,500 to the next campaign, and to $10,000 by the following campaign.

-Step-Up participants will receive full Tocqueville Society recognition and benefits in the $10,000 to $14,999 category beginning with their first pledge of $5,000.
+Step-Up participants will receive full Tocqueville Society recognition and benefits in the $10,000 to $14,999 category starting with their first pledge of $5,000.

 NOT YET A TULSA AREA UNITED WAY DONOR?